yagorezende/extremexp_accesscontrol/README.md

 This project translates XACML policies to Solidity smart contracts.
 The project is based on the [XACML](https://www.oasis-open.org/committees/xacml/) standard and the [Solidity](https://soliditylang.org/) programming language.
----

 ## Project Architecture
-The code is only for the translator backend.
+The code is only for the translator's backend.
 The frontend can be anything that sends a POST request with the XACML policy to the backend as a JSON.

 ![Project Architecture](./docs/ExtremeXP-Translator.png "Project Architecture")

----
 ## Getting Started
 ```bash
 # install the project development environment